 Hard boil the eggs.

-While the egg is still warm, place it in the cardboard.
+Place the peeled, warm egg in the cardboard.

-Keep in mind that they will basically instantly stop cooking when you put them in the fridge.
+Quick note: The hard boiled eggs will almost instantly stop cooking when you put them in the fridge.
 Usually they cook internally a little bit more.
-So, your heart shaped egg yolk may have an extra heart in it if you’re used to your eggs cooking a little bit longer outside the water.
+So, your heart shaped egg yolk may have an extra heart in the center of the egg because it’s a little less cooked than the rest of the yolk.
+So just be ready for that.

-You need to set the indent up and make the slices through the indents.
+You need to set the indent up and make the slices through the indent.
 Don’t slice it longways.
+If you cut it the wrong way, you won’t make that cute heart shape that you’ve been working on.

 Put it on toast, top a salad, or just eat it as is.